LikhinVIQ/newtonlaw/replit.md

 ## Recent Changes

+- **June 19, 2025**: Migrated from in-memory storage to PostgreSQL database
+  - Added persistent data storage for lessons and submissions
+  - Updated API key configuration to use OPENAI_API_KEY_2
+  - Database automatically populated with Newton's Laws content
 - **June 19, 2025**: Fixed student form to dynamically update based on Newton's law being studied
   - First Law: Focus on object state and inertia effects
   - Second Law: Focus on force application and resulting motion